ProteinDesignLab/protein-design-tutorials/remodel_flags.md

 *-soft_rep_design*.
 Lessens repulsion scorefunction terms during design to allow bigger sidechains to be sampled in the core.
 *-core_cutoff [int usu 16 or so]*.
 The minimum number of neighbors a residue must have to be considered a hydrophobic core residue.
 *-boundary_cutoff [int usu 15 or so]*.
 The maximum number of neighbors a residue can have to be considered a solvent exposed residue.
+**`-score:set_weights [scorefxn term] [float]`**.
+Change the weights for the Rosetta energy function for your sampling run.
+You will need to choose which energy term and the new weight, for example `-score:set_weights hbond_lr_bb 2.0 pro_close 0.0`.
+See a list of [scorefxn energy terms](https://www.rosettacommons.org/docs/latest/rosetta_basics/scoring/score-types).